DonovanZhu/9DoF_MARG_Madgwick_Filter/README.md

 MARG(magnetic angular rate and gravity), also called 9 Degree of Freedom IMU, can sense 3 types data: acceleration, rotation speed and magnetic field.
 9 Dof means it provides these 3 types data along X/Y/Z axis of IMU, which are 9 numbers.
 Different IMU has different coordinate.
 Producers always paint that on the board, or can be found on official datasheet.

 ## Algorithm Description
-""Madgwick filter"" is a data fusion algorithm for alttitude estimation.
+Madgwick filter is a data fusion algorithm for alttitude estimation.
 To estimation the rotation angle along each axis of base coordinate, only use one type of data is not enough.
+For example, a simple way to calculate rotation angle is doing intergration of rotation speed provided by the gyroscope in IMU.
+However, the raw data is not stable, and the worst is the bias.
+When doing integration, bias will also be included in integration result.
+As a result, the rotation angle will keep rotating even the user does not touch it.
+This phenomenon is so called "drift".

+Data fusion algorithm is a good way to hangle drift and improving the estimation accuracy.
+It fuse all the data from IMU, each data provides useful information of IMU, and reduce the error produced by other type of data.

+At present, many data fusion algorithms are able to estimate accurate attitude, e.g. [Mahony filter](https://ieeexplore.ieee.org/document/4608934), [Extanded Kalmen filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) and Madgwick filter.
+In these algorithm, EFK provides high accuracy, but it consumes a lot computing power.
+Madgwick filter is accurate enough for most useage and it needs less computing resources.

+To understand Madgwick filter, It is highly recommanded to read the [orignal paper](https://x-io.co.uk/res/doc/madgwick_internal_report.pdf).

 ## Setting up the software